(reading time: 8 mins)

 The alternate route

-The purpose of this post is to propose a national fund of several million (probably £100m) to enable the creation of bus and rail providers which set fares on a cost + growth basis (cost+ for the rest of this post).
+Set up a national fund of several million (probably £100m) to enable the creation of bus and rail providers which set fares on a cost + growth basis (cost+ for the rest of this post).
 Instead of success being measured by profit, the success of these operators is measured by improved punctuality, increased passenger numbers and environmental performance.

 Before getting bogged down in the details, there is a simple assumption behind this post: